Annalyssa’s life has been a whirlwind of travels and adventures, so it’s no surprise that she ended up biting the bullet and living abroad full time!

 The people at Premier TEFL did such a good job with equipping us for what we were getting into.
 They help with job placements, getting you acquainted with the country, and they help you find contacts to help you out when you’re there!

-If you want to read more stories like Annalyssa’s, check out how Victoria is living the dream in Austrailia by teaching English online.
+If you want to read more stories like Annalyssa’s, check out how Victoria is living the dream in Australia by teaching English online or how much Madelyn enjoyed her experience in South Korea.